-Measure Q is a sales tax that supports improvements to general City services, including youth services to help reduce gang activity; improved police presence in San Pablo schools and neighborhoods; and support for job training and economic development.
+Measure Q is a sales tax that can be used to support any general City services but has specifically been earmarked to support youth services to help reduce gang activity; improve police presence in San Pablo schools and neighborhoods; fund the Childhood Obesity Prevention Advisory Group (COPAG) and provide support for local job training and economic development.

 Utility User's Tax